Man of Many Hats

 Artist Statement

 Art is a space where humor and absurdity are welcomed with open arms.
 It's a way to break down barriers and connect with others—especially when traditional social interactions are challenging.
 Growing up with Autism Spectrum Disorder (ASD) means I've navigated a world that often feels out of sync with how my brain works.
 Conversations are challenges, and it’s easy to feel disconnected from the people around me.
-Humor, however, has always been my in.
+But growing up I found that humor is a universal language.
 It's a great way to find common ground and create a shared experience that feels natural even when other forms of connection don’t.
-Whether through animation or live-action, humor and storytelling in these films serves as a way to reveal deeper truths about life, even in the most ridiculous parameters.
+Humor and storytelling in these films serves as a way to reveal deeper truths about life, even in the most ridiculous parameters.

 Aesthetic choices often lean toward subversion and unpredictability, taking the ordinary and transforming it into something strange or comedic.
-Freelance is a perfect example of this approach, a live-action project reflecting the experiences of a broke, full-time college student.
+‘Freelance’ is a perfect example of this approach, a live-action project reflecting the experiences of a broke, full-time college student.
 The video follows my attempts to earn money through odd jobs over two days, only for it to vanish in an instant as debt takes over.
-The punchline, “I hate my life,” followed by a bouncy credits song, captures that dark humor and highlights how even the mundane struggles of life can become a source of comedy.
+The punchline, “I hate my life,” followed by a bouncy credits song, captures that dark humor and highlights how even the mundane struggles of life can become a source of comedy in a sort of mocking tone.
 Humor here is more than just entertainment—it's a coping mechanism and a way to make these universal struggles more relatable and enjoyable.
-I work in both animation and live-action, using each medium to explore humor in different ways—animation gives me the freedom to push the boundaries of reality, while live-action offers a more grounded, human experience.
+I use film to explore humor in a variety of ways, but for the most part I create simply because I want to do so.

 With Autism, thinking is unpredictable and often non-linear.
 I don't fully plan out my projects—just a rough outline—because trusting instinct and letting ideas develop in real time is how the best work happens.
 Thoughts jump from one idea to another in unexpected ways, and the unpredictability is something I embrace in the film process.
 This free-flowing approach often leads to random, absurd ideas, and it’s in this space that the most interesting creative decisions are made.
-Animation, in particular, resonates with me because it most mirrors how my mind operates; It's silly, whimsical, and a little detached from a straight pathway.
+Animation, in particular, has always held a special place in my heart because it most mirrors how my mind operates; It's silly, whimsical, and a little detached from a straight pathway.
 It's a special interest that's very near and dear to me.

 Ultimately, my goal is simple: to entertain.
-Having Autism has made connecting with others difficult in many ways, but through these films, I’ve found a way to bridge that gap, and show people the many facets of who this artist is.
-This work is a conversation with the audience.
+Having Autism has made connecting with others difficult in many ways, but through my work as an online entertainer, I’ve found a way to bridge that gap, and show people the many facets of who I am.
+This work is a conversation with the audience, rather than a chance to teach or give commentary.
+If you learned anything meaningful, its your own fault.
 No matter the reaction, the only hope is that the experience will create a lasting memory, one we can both share.
-Through my work, the message is clear: This is who I am, and I hope you enjoy what you see, friend.
+Through my work, the message is clear: My name is Adam, and I hope you're entertained.

 Hobbies